Paramaribo: History

 The population of Paramaribo has always been very diverse.
 Among the first British settlers were many Jews and one of the oldest synagogues in the Americas, the Neveh Shalom Synagogue, is found in Paramaribo.
-The population of the town was greatly increased after 1873, when former enslaved people (who had been freed in 1863) were allowed to stop working for their former masters and leave the sugar plantations.
+The population of the town was greatly increased after 1873, when formerly enslaved people (who had been freed in 1863) were allowed to stop working for their former masters and leave the sugar plantations.

 Paramaribo has remained the capital of Suriname, from its colonial days through the independence of Suriname in 1975 to the present day.
 The old town has suffered many devastating fires over the years, notably in January 1821 (which destroyed over 400 buildings) and September 1832 (which destroyed nearly 50 buildings).
 The slaves Kodjo, Mentor, and Present were found guilty of arson, and burnt alive.

 In May 1972, the Paramaribo Zoo opened.
 In 1987, an administrative reorganization took place in Suriname and the city was divided into 12 administrative resorts (jurisdictions).